min2ha/ukwa-site/content/target/26112/index.en.md

   "subject": "UK General Election 2015"
 }

-# National Office of Animal Health (NOAH): NOAH Manifesto calls for support for older people with pets and “evidence-based decisions” on future legislation

 NOAH represents the UK animal medicine industry: its aim is to promote the benefits of safe, effective, quality medicines for the health and welfare of all animals.